-At Hanna Eye Care in Jacksonville, Dr. Muneer N. Hanna can diagnose glaucoma and other eye conditions during a comprehensive eye exam.
+At Hanna Eye Care in Jacksonville, our eye doctors, Dr. Hanna and Dr. Purdy, can diagnose glaucoma and other eye conditions during a comprehensive eye exam.
 Early diagnosis is critical when it comes to managing glaucoma.
 While vision loss caused by glaucoma can’t be reversed, you can prevent further damage with the right treatment and care.

 Risk factors for glaucoma

 Several risk factors can increase a person’s likelihood of developing glaucoma.
 These include:

 - Race (People of African, Hispanic, and Asian descent are at higher risk)

 - Certain medical conditions such as diabetes and heart disease